Music at Emory

 The Emory University Concert Choir is considered to be one of the finest collegiate choirs in the country.
 The group has been selected to sing at both the Southern and National conventions of the American Choral Directors Association.
 They have given performances throughout the world, including Avery Fisher Hall in New York City, St. Paul's Cathedral in London, the Berlinerdom in Berlin, Karmelitow Boysch Church in Krakow, and St. Nicholas Church in Prague.
+More information about the Emory University Concert Choir.

 Music majors and non-majors, undergraduate and graduate students, faculty and staff, alumni and neighbors come together to rehearse weekly, united by their common love of singing.
 The University Chorus performs 3-5 concerts a year including, A Festival of Nine Lessons and Carols, major works with the Emory Symphony Orchestra and Emory Wind Ensemble, and Barenaked Voices.
+More information about Choral Studies.

 The Emory University Symphony Orchestra presents dynamic and varied performances of repertoire embracing music from the Baroque to the twenty first-century, often combining forces with the Emory choirs to feature masterworks of the rich symphonic-choral tradition.
 True to the spirit of the liberal arts environment, the 100-member orchestra draws its membership from not only the Department of Music but from all disciplines across the campus.
 Although largely populated by music majors, the orchestra warmly welcomes the participation of 20-30 non-majors and graduate students with appropriate backgrounds.

 The orchestra presents five concerts each year on the Emory campus.
 In addition to collaborations with faculty and other distinguished guest artists, students have the opportunity to perform as soloists with the orchestra as winners of the annual concerto and aria competition.
+More information about Emory University Symphony Orchestra.

 The Emory Wind Ensemble (EWE) is a select group of instrumentalists who serve the University community by performing high-quality literature for winds and percussion.
 Programming represents a wide variety of both wind band media styles and genres from several centuries of composition, designed to provide full exposure to the masterpieces for winds and percussion from the Renaissance through the current day.